University of the Pacific

 purely at his own pleasure.

-take him for granted,
+I learned never to take him for granted,

 and until the day